oracle/node-oracledb/doc/api.md

 reused.
 For example if there are more distinct statements than cache slots, and the order of statement execution causes older statements to be flushed from the cache before the statements are re-executed.

+Disabling the statement cache may also be useful in test and development environments where database schema objects are being recreated, or where identical query text is used with different `fetchAsString` or `fetchInfo` data types.
+Doing so can lead to the statement cache becoming invalid, and the application receiving various errors, for example *ORA-3106*.
+After a statement execution error is returned to the application, node-oracledb drops that statement from the cache.
+This allows subsequent re-executions of the statement using that connection to succeed.

 The statement cache size can be set globally with [stmtCacheSize](#propdbstmtcachesize):